Ottoman cuisine: Offal

 Ottoman court proceedings show that the boza peddlers claimed, by custom, exclusive rights to sell sauteed liver kebab (cığer).

 Rice pilaf

 Rice was mostly imported from Egypt and used to make pilaf.
-In Ottoman language pilaf dishes were called dane, a term borrowed from the Persian language.
+In the Ottoman language pilaf dishes were called dane, a term borrowed from the Persian language.
 Made with mulberries, stir-fried meats, honey, pomegranates and gourds, rice dishes were rich and varied, at least for the wealthy.
 Evliya Çelebi's description of rice dishes draws a distinction for the long-grain Persian rice used in dane dishes, which he calls çilav (چلو).
 He reports attending a feast in Bitlis where rice dishes were presented ambrette seeds, partridge, kofta and eggs.
 These festive platters were often enriched with almonds, pistachios and currants.

 Soups and stews

 Hans Dernschwam, a 16th-century German traveler, confirms that çorba (چوربا) was a common dish of this period, prepared with butter and rice for the janissary corps.
 According to Dernschwam, most 16th-century Ottoman soups began with a base of chicken stock and rice, with different vegetables added, although lamb stock was also used.
 Garlicky işkembe çorbası (tripe soup) was sold in the early morning hours by Ottoman Greeks as a hangover cure.

 Soup could be thickened with a mixture of egg and flour or bread and an acidic ingredient such as lemon juice, and served over stale bread.
 This style of soup could be found, with some variations, in Balkan territories like Romania and Hungary, as well as in Turkey.

 Hand-cut soup noodles called erişte are a basic dish found in Central Asian cuisine.
 Tutmaç and erişte are both mentioned in the 13th century Danishmendname.